hkmp1303/Hotel_State_Manager/README.md

 **Guest Class**

 In the future the Guest Class would be beneficial in facilitating guests' ability to login and view thier booking requests althought this is not a current system requirement.
+Currently, this class holds just the Guests first and last name.

 **Receptionist Class**